HamzehAdawi/Algos/README.md

-A personal repository to implement and review as many algorithms as possible, daily.
+## A repository to implement and review algorithms in C++ and Java.
-Java and C++.